The Genius of Ray Charles

-The Genius of Ray Charles is a 1959 Ray Charles album, released in October by Atlantic Records, the seventh album since the debut Ray Charles in 1957.
+The Genius of Ray Charles is an album by Ray Charles, released in October 1959 by Atlantic Records, the seventh album since the debut Ray Charles in 1957.
 The album consists of swinging pop with big band arrangements.
 It comprises a first half of big band songs and a second half of string-backed ballads.
 The Genius of Ray Charles sold fewer than 500,000 copies and charted at number 17 on the Billboard 200.
 "Let the Good Times Roll" and "Don't Let the Sun Catch You Cryin'" were released as singles in 1959.

 Composition

 The album showcased Charles' breakout from rhythm and blues and onto a broader musical stage.
 Atlantic Records gave him full support in production and arrangements.
 As originally presented, the A side of the album featured the Ray Charles band with David "Fathead" Newman supplemented by players from the Count Basie and Duke Ellington bands, and arrangements by Quincy Jones.

 The B side of the original album consists of six ballads with arrangements by Ralph Burns and a large string orchestra.
 Charles's performance of "Come Rain or Come Shine", a song identified with Frank Sinatra, brought public attention to his voice alone without the "distractions" of his soulful piano and his snappy band.

 Each side contains a tribute to Louis Jordan with two songs he had hits with "Let the Good Times Roll" and "Don't Let the Sun Catch You Cryin'".